-The Milwaukee 2804-20 is also powered by Red Lithium XC5.0 battery pack.
+The Milwaukee 2804-20 is also powered by a Red Lithium XC5.0 battery pack.
 The battery has the power to deliver twice the work every time you charge it.

 This means that it will have a long-lasting performance than other competitors.
-With the maximum torque of 1,200 in-lbs., it will surely provide you with the reliable performance that you need to finish the task.
+With a maximum torque of 1,200 in-lbs., it will surely provide you with the reliable performance that you need to finish the task.